Chart Color Schemes

 Paradise - Newton performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-In Paradise, as of the latest data, 32.9 percent of residents aged fifteen or older hold university degrees.
-This is compared to 42.2 percent in the SA4 region, indicating a gap that suggests potential for educational advancement and skill enhancement.
-Bachelor's degrees are the most common at 21.5 percent, followed by postgraduate qualifications at 9.2 percent and graduate diplomas at 2.2 percent.
-Trade and technical skills are prominent, with 27.7 percent of residents aged fifteen or older holding vocational credentials.
+In Paradise, as of the latest available data, 32.9% of residents aged 15 and above hold university degrees, compared to 42.2% in the SA4 region.
+This indicates a gap suggesting potential for educational development and skill enhancement.
+Bachelor degrees are the most common at 21.5%, followed by postgraduate qualifications at 9.2% and graduate diplomas at 2.2%.
+Vocational credentials are also prominent, with 27.7% of residents aged 15 and above holding such qualifications.

-This includes advanced diplomas held by 9.8 percent and certificates by 17.9 percent.
-Educational participation is notably high, with 27.8 percent of residents currently enrolled in formal education.
-This includes 8.9 percent in primary education, 7.1 percent in tertiary education, and 5.6 percent pursuing secondary education.
+This includes advanced diplomas (9.8%) and certificates (17.9%).
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+This includes 8.9% in primary education, 7.1% in tertiary education, and 5.6% pursuing secondary education.

 Frequently Asked Questions - Education